SUIT LAPEL TYPES | SHAWL LAPEL VS PEAK LAPEL VS NOTCH LAPEL

 Occasion | When To Wear It

 Many people usually get confused about which suit lapel will give them the best look, unfortunately, there isn’t any way to pick the best out of all the lapel types since it depends on the occasion as well as the look you want to pull off.
-Whichever lapel suits you, go with it!
-But if you want to go with the classic and traditional look then shawl collar tuxedo is a perfect choice.
+If you want to go with the classic and traditional look during a formal event then shawl collar tuxedo is a perfect choice.

 If you have a slim body and bit longer than average height than shawl lapel tuxedo or suit will compliment your look without a doubt.
 But if you have rounded face or body and over 38 waist size then a shawl collar is not always a good option because it will not be able to give you the desired look.